lucivskvn/bedrock-engineer/README.md

 Language: [English](./README.md) / [Japanese](./README-ja.md)

+> **Documentation language policy** — English is the source of truth for maintenance notes and contributor guidance.
+Provide translations only when the entire document is localised (for example, [README-ja.md](./README-ja.md)).

 # 🧙 Bedrock Engineer

 Bedrock Engineer is Autonomous software development agent apps using [Amazon Bedrock](https://aws.amazon.com/bedrock/), capable of customize to create/edit files, execute commands, search the web, use knowledge base, use multi-agents, generative images and more.